tinylog-org/website/content/documentation/extending.md

 ## Introduction

 tinylog is highly extensible.
-Most of tinylog's features are based on standard Java services, which are loaded via the [ServiceLoader]({{% javadoc "java.util.ServiceLoader" %}}) mechanism.
+Most of tinylog’s features are based on standard Java services, which are loaded via the [ServiceLoader]({{% javadoc "java.util.ServiceLoader" %}}) mechanism.
 A good tutorial on how services generally work in Java can be found at [baeldung.com](https://www.baeldung.com/java-spi).
 A custom feature can be developed for tinylog by implementing the corresponding interface and registering the implementation as a service.

 In every chapter, there are links to the service interfaces, which provide detailed implementation documentation in the Javadoc.
 Additionally, the linked built-in implementations provide a good basis for developing own custom implementations.